 Orgasms are good for you.
 They improve circulation, improve your mood and, if you’re in a relationship, help you bond.
 And let’s not forget that they feel great too!
 Which is why buying a sex toy could be considered a healthy lifestyle choice.

-A sex toy can make reaching orgasm easier (or for those who’ve never had one, simply possible), they can make you get to climax quicker too, and they can make sex more fun.
+A sex toy can make reaching orgasm easier (or for those who’ve never managed to orgasm before, simply possible), they can make you get to climax quicker too, and they can make sex more fun.
 Just be sure you know what kind of toy you’d like and safety features to look out for, before you buy.

 Vibrators are ideal if you’re looking to increase sensation during sex or when playing solo.
 They work by vibrating a simple finger or, in the case of phallic vibrators, the sex toy itself delivers a buzzing movement along with the pressure you apply as you hold the sex toy.